Stopped by Halfway, Ore., to visit friend Butch Michaelsen in shadow of Cornucopia Peak

 We pulled in beside the Bunk House near Butch’s pop-up truck camper.
 While there, Jimmy helped Butch move part of the small herd of cattle that had been grazing on the land; relocate the irrigation lines; and mow the grassy areas around the guest house.
 Jimmy was in heaven.

-Photos by Julianne G. Crane
+– Text and photos by Julianne G. Crane